digitalcytometry/ecotyper/README.md

 Annotation file column to scale by : NULL
 ```

-In order to discover pan-carcinoma cell states and ecotypes in the EcoType carcinoma paper, we standardize genes to mean 0 and unit 1 *within* each tumor type (histology).
+In order to discover pan-carcinoma cell states and ecotypes in the EcoType carcinoma paper, we standardize genes to mean 0 and unit variance *within* each tumor type (histology).
 Field *Annotation file column to scale by* allows users to specify a column name in the annotation file, by which the cells will be grouped when performing standardization.
 However, this is an analytical choice, depending on the purpose of the analysis.
 If the users are interested in defining cell states and ecotypes regardless of tumor type-specificity, this argument can be set to **NULL**.
 In this case, the standardization will be applied across all samples in the discovery cohort.
 The same will happen if the annotation file is not provided.

 In the current example, this field is not used and therefore set to NULL.